huntdatacenter/docs/docs/faq/internal-transfer.md

 ```

 ### How long can I keep an internal kista?
-Internal kistas are a temporary transfer service which will automatically be destroyed after 30 days unless explicitly stated in writing.
+Internal kistas are a temporary transfer service which will automatically be destroyed after 30 days unless explicitly stated in writing in the kista order.
 You must therefore always upload duplicate copies of your data.

 ::: danger
 Do NOT use Kistas as the primary storage area for your data as all Kistas will be destroyed without further notice 30 days after deployment.